stormdirus2/nox/README.md

 * Fireballs no longer deal 1000 damage to Ghasts (:concern:)
 * Fireball cooldown is 3 times less
 * Fireballs from Ghasts bypass shields
+* Ghast Tears are fire resistent

+### Magma Cubes
+* Inherent changes from Slimes
+* Ignite the target on fire for 4 seconds upon successful attack
+* On death, instead of a Poison II cloud, Magma Cubes generate lava proportionate to their size
+* Magma Cream is fire resistant

 ### Piglins..
 * Can mine blocks (Brutes as well)